Planned, Prepared, and Delivered

 Cooking has slowly been taken out of the home.
 It began in the 1950s with the rise of things like TV dinners and convenience meals offered by then-novel fast-food restaurants.
 It has continued to be outsourced, with more and more people choosing to dine out rather than eat in, but COVID-19 has changed all that.
 Irrevocably, perhaps.
 How Has the Situation Changed?
 Meal kits and meal prep is responsible for the change.

-Meal kit companies debuted to pretty decent acclaim and saw reliable growth, at least at first.
+Meal prep services debuted to pretty decent acclaim and saw reliable growth.
 However, growth beyond a certain point was slow.
 That’s natural, considering that many people are slow to adapt to new trends, and many people dislike change.
 However, with the COVID-19 lockdowns, meal kit companies have seen dramatically accelerated growth.

 Companies like HelloFresh are doing exceptionally well in Canada and around the world.
 Embattled Blue Apron saw its stock surge by 400% in the US market.
 Others sharing the rising tide include Plated, The Purple Carrot, and Green Chef, to name just a few.

 Writing for Progressive Grocer, Thad Rueter points out that, “HelloFresh revenue increased some 66.4% year over year in the quarter ended March 31, reaching approximately $754.8 million.
 The total number of active HelloFresh customers worldwide increased by 4.18 million, a year over year increase of 68.4%.

 Many factors have contributed to the growth sustained by meal kit companies around the world, but none more so than COVID-19-related lockdowns.

 - Lockdowns prevented people from patronizing their preferred restaurants as establishments first limited hours and then closed their doors.

 - Lockdowns prevented people from going to the grocery store as often in a bid to social distance.